Welcome to the Saint Mark of Ephesus Church School Page

 5/28: Fathers of the 1st Ecumenical Council & Last Day of Church School

 We will begin the church school year by learning about our Classroom Patron Saints and the Nicene Creed.
 In October, the students will learn how to pray the Jesus Prayer and they will begin learning about the Saints and the Animals that Served Them; this will be an ongoing project that they will work on both in church school and at home.
 Our main focus, however, will be mainly on each Sunday’s Gospel lesson which you can find on the OCA website at https://www.oca.org.
 I encourage each child to share the Gospel story we read and learn about in class with their family at home.

 In November, we will learn about the Entrance of the Most Holy Theotokos and we will spend the month of December learning about the Winter Saints: St. Herman, St. Lucia, St. Nicholas and the Nativity of our Lord and Savoir Jesus Christ.
 For the rest of the winter season, we will learn about the Theophany of Christ and the Meeting of the Lord in the Temple.
 In Spring, we will learn about the Annunciation of the Most Holy Theotokos, Great Lent, Palm Sunday, Holy Week and Great and Holy Pascha.

 Throughout the year, students will be encouraged to borrow books from the lending library (located in the church school room) – books may be borrowed for two weeks.
 At the end of the school year, the child who has read the most books will be presented with a very special gift on the last day of church school.
 As parents and educators, we must continue to encourage our children to read books about their Orthodox faith which will, in turn, enrich their lives and bring them closer to God.
-In addition, the online Google Classroom is available for missed classes; Enrichment Activities are available for all students.

 We are blessed to have the opportunity to teach your children and I look forward to the church school year.